2020 NEW ZEALAND SCHOOL LEADERSHIP FORUM

 - Recognising the need for a strong connection between leadership and governance

-Developing a structural relationship and a set of tools to deal with the issues that face school management is an essential tool for school leaders.
-Hear about what can be done to avoid crisis, and manage challenging personalities and situations.
+Developing a structural relationship and a set of tools to deal with the issues that face school boards and management is an essential tool for school leaders.
+Hear about what can be done to avoid crisis, and manage challenging personalities and situations

 - Learn negotiation tools for dealing with challenging situations and personalities